J.C. Penney puts disputed Martha Stewart-designed goods on hold

-NEW YORK, March 7 (Reuters) - J.C.
-Penney agreed on Thursday not to sell products designed by Martha Stewart in categories deemed exclusive to Macy’s Inc before a court date in April.
+NEW YORK (Reuters) - J.C.
+Penney (JCP.N) agreed on Thursday not to sell products designed by Martha Stewart in categories deemed exclusive to Macy’s Inc (M.N) before a court date in April.

 Justice Jeffrey Oing of New York state Supreme Court also ordered the companies into mediation in an effort to resolve the dispute.